Faculty Profiles

 One of the greatest challenges in neuroengineering, whether toward new therapies for neurological diseases or toward new means of human-computer interaction, is to advance our fundamental understanding of how the brain functions to the point where we may effectively interface the human brain with engineered systems that approach its intelligence.

-A main focus of current work is on extending integrated sensing and actuation to dynamical interfaces to neural and brain activity.
-Recent developments include implantable and wireless microelectrode arrays for distributed recording of electrical and chemical neural activity, and biopotential sensor arrays and integrated signal processing for electroencephalogram and electrocorticogram functional brain imaging.
-These dynamical interfaces between living and artificial nervous systems offer tremendous opportunities for transformative, integrative neuroscience and neuroengineering that are the focus of continued research in the Cauwenberghs laboratory, in collaboration with partners in academia, industry, and the clinical sector.
+A main focus of current work is on extending integrated sensing and actuation to dynamical interfaces closing the loop between engineered and natural neural activity.
+Recent developments include unobtrusive in-ear physiological and metabolic sensing of brain and body activity with closed-loop auditory neurofeedback towards electroceutical therapy for sleep and neurological disorders, and minimally invasive intracranial electrocorticogram electrode arrays for high-resolution mapping and modulation of brain cognitive function.
+These dynamical interfaces between natural and artificial intelligence offer tremendous opportunities for transformative, integrative neuroscience and neuroengineering that are the focus of continued research in the Cauwenberghs laboratory, in collaboration with partners in academia, industry, and the clinical sector.

 Capsule Bio:

-He is Professor of Bioengineering at University of California San Diego, where he co-directs the Institute for Neural Computation.
-Previously, he held positions as Professor of Electrical and Computer Engineering at Johns Hopkins University, Baltimore Maryland, and as Visiting Professor of Brain and Cognitive Science at Massachusetts Institute of Technology, Cambridge.
+He is Distinguished Professor of Bioengineering at UC San Diego, where he co-directs the Institute for Neural Computation.
+Previously, he held positions as Professor of Electrical and Computer Engineering at Johns Hopkins University, and as Visiting Professor of Brain and Cognitive Science at Massachusetts Institute of Technology.
+He co-founded Cognionics Inc., which is branded as CGX Systems and currently markets wireless dry-electrode electroencephalogram headsets FDA-cleared for neurological clinical use.
+He further serves on the Scientific Advisory Boards of Aizip, Neuralace, NextSense, TempoSense, and Qernel.ai.

 Email: